 How do clients receive nutrition counseling?

-In-person: An RD can also visit your site and provide counseling for clients in-person.
-For more information, please contact Anna (email@example.com).
+In-person: A RD can also visit your congregate meal program site and provide counseling for clients in person.
+For more information, please contact Anna (firstname.lastname@example.org).

 Update 07/2021: All nutrition counseling is currently happening only over the phone until further notice.

 Meet our Registered Dietitians!